webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 #### (3) Prepare a localization tool to use
 The localization tool parses source code along with XLIFF files, and generates string resources in formats required by each programming language.

 Therefore, you must provide translation data in XLIFF format to use the localization tool.
-In order to run the localization tool on your machine, You need to check out the localization repository then install plugins.
+In order to run the localization tool on your machine, you need to check out the localization tool repository then install plugins.

-##### (3-1) Inatall a localization tool
+##### (3-1) Install a localization tool
+webOS OSE's localization tool is named [loctool](https://github.com/iLib-js/loctool/blob/development/README.md).

-To install the loctool, you will need to make sure you have nodejs installed on your machine and in your path, as this is used to run the code.
+In order to install the loctool, you will need to make sure you have nodejs installed on your machine and in your path, as this is used to run the code.
 (Use 7.0 or later)
 Once nodejs is installed, you can install the loctool itself.

+If you check out `ilib-loctool-webos-dist` repository you can download all related plugins including loctool at once.
 {{< code "Installation" true >}}
 ```js
  git clone https://github.com/iLib-js/ilib-loctool-webos-dist